metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### month

-Takes a datetime and returns an integer with the month number (1-12).
+Takes a datetime and returns the month number (1-12) as an integer.

 Syntax: `month([datetime column)`.